MahdiAbediniTCH/python-Dodge-Blast/README.md

 *This game is originally designed and made by BUN GUN for ios and android, this is just a python version of it.

 Made by MahdiAbediniTCH

-p.s. sorry that the code is a little messy.